-- Resident failing to meet multiple agreed upon deadlines. - 1st Failure = Verbal warning from Residency Program Director - 2nd Failure = Written warning from Residency Program Director - 3rd Failure = PGY1 Residency Advisory Committee, in consultation with the Director of Pharmacy will create a PIP - Resident receiving an evaluation of "Needs Improvement" on one or more learning objectives. - Resident failed to achieve one of the R1 patient care objectives after the final scheduled experience where that objective is taught and evaluated
+- Ongoing unprofessionalism (ie. tardiness, poor behavior, plagiarism, lack of communication, etc.) - Failure to meet multiple agreed upon deadlines - Receiving an evaluation of "Needs Improvement" on one or more learning objectives - Failure to "Achieve" one of the R1 patient care objectives after the final scheduled experience where that objective is taught and evaluated

-Generally, these remediation measures are successful in helping the resident "get back on track" to allow successful completion of the residency and allow certification.
+These remediation measures are typically successful in helping the resident successfully complete the residency and allow certification.
 However, there may be instances where the resident has progressively failed to meet expectations outlined by the mutually agreed upon plan or has seriously violated the Henry Ford Health Standards of Conduct.
-In these cases, after further consultation with the Residency Advisory Committee, Director of Pharmacy Services and Human Resources, the RPD and Human Resources may dismiss the resident from the program and terminate employment with Henry Ford Health.
+In these cases, after further consultation with the Residency Advisory Committee, Director of Pharmacy Services and HR, the RPD and HR may dismiss the resident from the program and terminate employment with Henry Ford Health.